AICoE/aicoe-sre/applications/argo-events/README.md

 ## Build manifests

-If you want to build the manifests on your local file system without deploying them run the following command from the root of this repository:
+If you want to build the manifests on your local file system without deploying them, run the following command from the root of this repository:

 ```bash
 mkdir build